Cash rate vs interest rate: how are they different?

 What is the RBA and how does it control the cash rate?

 The RBA is Australia’s central bank.
-Per the bank’s charter, which is displayed on its website and on the walls of the RBA building in Sydney, it has a duty to guide monetary and economic policy in in the way it thinks will best contribute towards:
+Per the bank’s charter, which is displayed on its website and on the walls of the RBA building in Sydney, it has a duty to guide monetary and economic policy in a way it thinks will best contribute towards:

 - the maintenance of full employment in Australia; and